SleepingShell/zk-erc20/README.md

 The above mentioned projects all share a similar framework in how they achieve private transfers of currency.
 The core principle of these systems is the private link between **commitments** and **nullifiers**.
 These two structures have a 1-to-1 relationship, each commitment only has 1 valid nullifier and vice versa.
 However, revealing a nullifier crucially does **not** reveal which commitment it is linked to.

-A commitment _commits_ the UTXO to a specified amount and public key.
+A commitment _commits_ the UTXO to specified amounts and public key.
 A nullifier _nullifies_ the commitment it is linked to so that it cannot be double-spent.

 Commitments are stored in a cryptographic accumulator in which we can prove membership (merkle tree).
 The root of this merkle tree is stored on-chain.